geoserver/geoserver/doc/en/user/source/styling/sld-tipstricks/transformation-func.rst

 to convert the value of a feature attribute into specific values for a parameter such as color, size, width, opacity, etc.

-The transformation is defined by a set of *(input, output)* value pairs.
+The recoding is defined by a set of *(input, output)* value pairs.

 Example
 ^^^^^^^

 Consider a chloropleth map of the US states dataset using the fill color to indicate the topographic regions for the states.
-The dataset has an attribute ``SUB_REGION`` which contains the region code for each state.
+The dataset has an attribute ``SUB_REGION`` containing the region code for each state.
 The ``Recode`` function is used to map each region code into a different color.

 The symbolizer for this style is: